Rudder Construction Intro.

 The typical case of the 'round peg rammed into a square hole' solution.

-made it from marine grade stainless steel for the Cape
+marine grade stainless steel for the Cape

 Ann and the Double but the sterns